 The average winter temperature is -34?
 C, but the average summer temperature is 3-12?
 C which enables this biome to sustain life.
 Yearly precipitation, including melting snow, is 15 to 25 cm.

 There are three regions associated with tundra: Arctic tundra, alpine tundra, and Antarctic tundra.
-Arctic tundra is located in the northern hemisphere, encircling the north pole and extending south to the coniferous forests of the taiga.

 Animals and birds have additional insulation from fat, many animals hibernate during the winter because food is not abundant.
 Another alternative is to migrate south in the winter, like birds do.